 The right to Participation - to expression, information, thought and religion.
 This is a right where the child is involved in the decisions take about her/his life and has the space to develop & express independent thought.

-CRY America works to ensure these rights to all underprivileged children who could be street children, girl children, children bonded in labour, children of commercial sex workers, physically and mentally challenged children and children in juvenile institutions.
+CRY UK works to ensure these rights to all underprivileged children who could be street children, girl children, children bonded in labour, children of commercial sex workers, physically and mentally challenged children and children in juvenile institutions.
 CRY UK believes all citizens must be accountable for ensuring child rights for every child in the country.